AndyGorbould/Node-Chat/README.md

-// in script.js
-make doc.body event listener for buttons

 //
-{"message":"A listener indicated an asynchronous response by returning true, but the message channel closed before a response was received"}

-//
-time is not updating, needs set when btn pressed??
+time is not updating, needs set when btn pressed?? =----- fixed by putting it in the display message func

-//
+// IMPORTANT
 selected user, how to grab data??

 //